barbarer/py4e-int/_sources/files/csv-file-group.rst

     myTests().main()

-Here is another sample example CSV file.
+Click on the "Show" button to see another CSV file.
 It contains the Oscar winners for Best Actress from 1928 to 2016.
 It has a header row to explain the data in each column: "Index", "Year", "Age", "Name", "Movie".
 The first row of data is: 1, 1928, 22, "Janet Gaynor", "Seventh Heaven, Street Angel and Sunrise: A Song of Two Humans".